voxpupuli/puppet-openvoxview/README.md

 Feel free to create issues or send PRs. never forget, be excellent to each other!

+## Installation Notes

+When installing, the following steps will be performed:

+The selected version will be downloaded to **/opt/openvoxview-$version**, a symbolic link will be created/updated at **/usr/local/bin/openvoxview**

+### Important

+Older versions located in `/opt/openvoxview-*` will **not** be removed automatically.
+If you wish to free up disk space or remove outdated versions, please delete them manually.

 ## Author

 This module is maintained by [Vox Pupuli][2].
 It was originally written and